Chinese Medicine Services

 At Root & Branch we rely on the literally thousands of years of clinical knowledge collected in the annals of Chinese Medicine texts in order to inform our nutrition conversations so that we can talk about what to add into your eating rituals and how it could help.
 We talk about how to assess if some change is actually helping.
 And yes sometimes we do need to talk about what foods to reduce or avoid but all of our guidance is organized as a change for a specific amount of time or for as long as a symptom persists.

-We firmly believe that healthy bodies are able to assemble a virtually limitless variety of foods and to find vigor in the process
+We know that healthy bodies are able to assemble a virtually limitless variety of foods and to find vigor in the process

 While the most well-known Chinese method of therapeutic intervention in the West is Acupuncture, it is certainly not the only one.
 At Root and Branch, we combine other techniques such as Bodywork, Moxibustion, Fire Cupping, Gua Sha and Infrared Heat Therapy in private sessions, to tailor each treatment to a patient's needs.
 These modalities allow Chinese Medicine to unfold in its dynamism and reach its full capacity in healing.